Hgoatly/MS1/README.md

 * The Navbar was copied from Bootstrap https://getbootstrap.com/docs/4.5/components/navbar/
 * The code for the hero image was copied from https://www.css.tricks.com/perfect-full-page-background-image
-* The code for the jumbotron was copied from the Code Institute 'Whiskey Drop' walkthough.
+* The code for the jumbotron was copied from the Code Institute 'Whiskey Drop' walkthough module.
 * The code for inserting the favicon was copied from https://favicon.io/favicon-generator/
 * The code used to embedd the YouTube video was copied from http://youtube.com
 * The code used to embedd the YouTube video was copied from http://SoundCloud.com